Amoako-Atta must pay for lost monies due to toll booths closure – Mornah

-A former National Chairman of the Peoples National Convention (PNC), Bernard Mornah, has said the Minister of Roads and Highways, Kwasi Amoako-Attah, should be made to pay for the losses following the closure of the toll booths.
+A former National Chairman of the Peoples National Convention (PNC) Bernard Mornah has said the Minister of Roads and Highways Kwasi Amoako-Atta should be made to pay for the losses following the closure of the toll booths.

 The Speaker of Parliament, Alban Bagbin on Thursday, November 18 directed the Minster to reverse the decision to stop road toll payments in the country.